Rattler TD pass in 4th OT sends OU past No. 22 Texas 53-45

 Texas: The Longhorns squandered a great chance to take control early before scrambling to force the tie late.
 Ingram fumbled on his first carry at the Oklahoma 40, his second straight carry with a fumble.
 Ingram fumbled on the goal line a week earlier to help preserve TCU’s 33-31 win in Austin.
 Despite the three early OU turnovers, the best Texas could do was a 10-10 tie, and they were behind again after getting a punt blocked.

-Oklahoma: Coach Lincoln Riley never had to think much about replacing his quarterback the past three seasons, with Heisman Trophy-winning and No. 1 overall NFL draft picks Baker Mayfield and Kyler Murray, followed by Jalen Hurts.
-It wasn’t immediately clear whether the move with Rattler was for injury or ineffectiveness.
-During the second quarter, Rattler was holding his helmet on the sideline while rubbing and shaking his right arm.
+Oklahoma: Riley never had to think much about replacing his quarterback the past three seasons, with Heisman Trophy-winning and No. 1 overall NFL draft picks Baker Mayfield and Kyler Murray, followed by Jalen Hurts.
+But he didn’t hesitate with Rattler, saying Mordecai had been playing well in practice and deserved a look.

 UP NEXT